Chinese Consumer Health Market Insights

 ►Online cross-border e-commerce, which is quick and relatively easy to set up;

-►Registration and filing with China FDA, so that your products can be sold in retail stores in China;
+►Registration and filing with China SAMR, so that your products can be sold in retail stores in China;

 ►Manufacture Australian formulations locally in China to reduce cost and increase margins.

 Chinese consumers have already fallen in love with Australia’s clean and green health supplements.
 The cross-border e-commerce is fast to sell and relatively easy to set up.
 It bypasses regulatory requirements in the short term, but it does not utilise the full penitential of China’s enormous consumer base from retail stores.